-After breakfast, we walked into town to have a look around and visit the incredibly beautiful castle, which dates all the way back to 1283.
-Inside the castle is a bit of a maze.
+The town is known for its beautiful castle, which dates all the way back to 1283.
+Inside the castle is a bit of a maze and a great place to wander around.
 We walked up and down the towers, which are unnervingly high, but so much fun to explore and imagine what it would have been like hundreds of years ago.

-The village is full of little restaurants, surf shops, cute boutiques, and lots of holidaymakers, many of whom return year after year.
-It’s also a great place for adventure, watersports, and outdoor activities.
+The village of Abersoch, on the Llyn Peninsula, is a popular Welsh holiday destination, full of little restaurants, surf shops, cute boutiques, and lots of holidaymakers, many of whom return year after year.
+It’s also a great place for adventure, surfing, watersports, and outdoor activities.

-We were pretty thirsty by the time we arrived, so we stopped for a drink at a little Zinc Cafe Bar and Grill, and sat out on the decking at the back, enjoying the sunshine, before heading down to the beach.
+If you’re thirsty, pop by Zinc Cafe Bar and Grill, sit out on the decking at the back and enjoy the sunshine (if there is any), before heading down to the beach.

-The beach is pretty, and I was so excited to see all of the beach huts.
+The beach is very pretty and full of beach huts (above).
 I LOVE beach huts.
-One day, I will have my own little beach hut, somewhere.
+One day, I will have my own little beach hut, somewhere…

-On the way to Abersoch, I’d spotted a sign for National Trust owned Llanbedrog Beach, and so we decided to visit on the way back to Caernarfon.
+The last time I went to Abersoch, I spotted a sign for National Trust owned Llanbedrog Beach, so we went to explore.

-We grabbed an ice cream at the little restaurant and headed down to the beach, it was late afternoon by this point, so it was pretty quiet, with a few dog walkers and families scattered about.
-Some had made a real day of it, sitting around on blankets and deckchairs with coolers full of drinks and picnics.
-Next time, that’s what I’m doing!
+When we visited, it was pretty quiet, with a few dog walkers and families scattered about.
+Some had made a real day of it, sitting around on blankets and deckchairs with coolers full of drinks and picnics – that’s what I’m doing next time I go!

-But the coolest thing about Llanbedrog, was the gorgeous, colourful beach huts!
-Even better than the ones in Abersoch.
-Oh, I do like to be beside the seaside!
+But the coolest thing about Llanbedrog is the gorgeous, colourful beach huts (seen above), which are even better than the ones in Abersoch.

 Both Abersoch and Llanbedrog face back over Cardigan Bay towards Snowdonia National Park, so the landscape is stunning, like a water painting.